Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on August 10, 2015 at 12:00 — No Comments

 The Public Domain Review carries an interesting article on photographs from the collection of Tempest Anderson, the pioneering Victorian volcanologist.
-It is written by Pat Hadley, Sarah King and Stuart Ogilvy from The Yorkshire Museum (York Museums Trust) which holds a collection of 5000 lantern slides which…Continue
+It is written by Pat Hadley, Sarah King and Stuart Ogilvy from The Yorkshire Museum (York Museums Trust) which holds a collection of 5000 lantern slides which have been digitised.

 Added by Michael Pritchard on August 7, 2015 at 15:47 — No Comments